AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code-cli-app/README.md

 This sample uses the [OAuth 2.0 Authorization Code Grant](https://oauth.net/2/grant-types/authorization-code/) flow with [Proof-Key For Code Exchange](https://oauth.net/2/pkce/) (PKCE).
 This flow is particularly suitable for public client applications like desktop and mobile apps.

-> This sample demonstrates how to use and setup `msal-node` in a [typescript](https://www.typescriptlang.org) project.

 ## Setup